Assad tells U.N. envoy peace talks can succeed only if aid to rebels stops

 Brahimi has angered the opposition by saying that Iran, Assad's main backer during the war, should attend Geneva.
 The rebels and political opposition say that any negotiations should be based on Assad's removal.

 Assad and Iran, however, have said they will only go to talks that set no preconditions.
-Assad said that "only the Syrian people are authorised to shape the future of Syria."
+Assad said that "only the Syrian people are authorized to shape the future of Syria."

 Mohammad Riza Shebani, the Iranian ambassador to Syria, told reporters in Damascus on Wednesday that Iran was ready to attend the Geneva meeting.